 MAP.
 One of the best things to do in Crescent City, CA – and what lured us to the destination – is visiting the Jedediah Smith Redwoods State Park.
 Jointly managed by the National and State Park systems, the park features colossal redwood trees that are a sight to behold.

-Some of the trees in the park are known to be 2,000 years old…and still growing.
+Some of the trees in the Jedediah Smith Redwood National Park are known to be 2,000 years old…and still growing.
 Several trees soar to heights of more than 300 feet, and some have a diameter of 20 feet at their base.
 Pictures don’t do these trees justice!

 Established in 1939, the dense forest park consists of nearly 10,000 acres of redwood trees and 18 miles of hiking trails.
 Located just east of Highway 101, the park is easily accessible from Crescent City – and an absolute must-see for anyone visiting Del Norte County.